peejaywk/FourFifthsJazz/README.md

 ### User Stories
 * As a new user, I want a clear layout so I can easily navigate the site.
-* As a new user, I want to read about the band and their infuences to get a better understanding of who they are and what music they perform.
+* As a new user, I want to read about the band and their influences to get a better understanding of who they are and what music they perform.
 * As a user, I want to see when the band are next playing to I can easily book tickets.
 * As a user, I want links to the band social media accounts so I can easily stay up to date on any news.
 * As a user, I want links to any music released on popular streaming platforms so I can listen to their music in my own time.
 * As a potential client, I would like contact information so I can make enquiries about booking the ensemble.
 * As a potential client, I would like to see a typical set list so I can see if it would be suitable for my event.
 * As a band member, I want to promote our latest single to increase the number of downloads/listens on Spotify.
-* As a band member, I want to advertise up coming concerts to increase sales of tickets.
+* As a band member, I want to advertise upcoming concerts to increase sales of tickets.
 * As a band member, I want to promote the band for private hire to increase bookings.

 ### Wireframe Mockups